Tag: psychology of choice

 We often assume that freedom increases with the number of available options.

-But lived experience suggests otherwise.
+But lived experience suggests something more complicated.

 2. Why Choice Produces Anxiety

-2.1 Responsibility Without Refuge
+Responsibility Without Refuge

 Every choice carries an implicit message:

-“The outcome is entirely your responsibility.”
+the outcome is entirely your responsibility.

-2.2 The Fear of Missing Out
+The Fear of Missing Out

 Overwhelming digital choices creating social pressure

-2.3 The Market Logic Behind Choice
+The Market Logic Behind Choice

-Choice is not neutral.
+Choice is not always neutral.

-a redistribution of accountability.
+What appears to be freedom may sometimes conceal a redistribution of accountability.

-2.4 Social Media and the Amplification of Comparison
+Social Media and the Amplification of Comparison

 3. The Philosophical Weight of Freedom